 The Johnson-Champoux-Allard-Lafarge (or JCAL model) is an extension to the JCA model.
 It introduces corrections to the bulk modulus thermal behavior at low frequencies which is not captured by the JCA model.
-It introduces the static thermal permeability parameter κ'0 and, thus, has one more parameter than the JCA model.
+It introduces the static thermal permeability parameter $\kappa'0$ and, thus, has one more parameter than the JCA model.
 It is a six-parameter semiempirical model.
 See Ref.
 13, Ref.
 9, and About the Poroacoustics Models for further details.

-For Johnson-Champoux-Allard-Lafarge, the settings are the same as for Johnson-Champoux-Allard with the addition of the Static thermal permeability κ'0 (SI unit: m2) setting.
+For Johnson-Champoux-Allard-Lafarge, the settings are the same as for Johnson-Champoux-Allard with the addition of the Static thermal permeability $\kappa'0$ (SI unit: m) setting.